Alpaka-boop/SquareSolver/README.md

 _How to install and run:_

   - download files
-  - write 'make' to the command line of the terminal
+  - print 'make' to the command line of the terminal
-  - write './square' and a flag:
+  - print './square' and a flag:

                               1. -h (or — help) to learn more about flags
                               2. -s (or —solve) to solve equations